Skip to main content

 Florida's unique mixing of wild turkey subspecies can keep you guessing.

 Wild turkeys (Osceola gobbler) have incredible eyesight.
-Photo taken by Heather Paul; from Flickr.
+Photo Credit: Heather Paul, Flickr.

 Florida hunters are fortunate to be able to hunt two subspecies of turkeys without leaving the state.
 Both eastern and Osceola turkeys—also called Florida wild turkeys—are found here.
 Biologists have drawn a somewhat arbitrary line that separates the eastern from the Osceola subspecies.
 The line starts in Nassau County on the east coast, along the Nassau County-Duval County line, follows the county line of Duval County and passes through Bradford County.
 Then it generally follows the northern county lines of Union, Alachua, Gilchrist, and Dixie counties.
 If you draw that line, everything south of it is considered an Osceola turkey; north of it, they're easterns.